Rare and Exotic Fruit Plants

 I produce plants for sale from my own fruit.
 Pineapples are not grown from seed (an impractically lengthy process for a nursery).
 I do not own a pineapple plantation in Hawaii, and most of my own relatively small number of plants are still young, and not producing fruit yet.
 This necessarily limits the number of plants that I can offer.

-Price: from $35 each (when available)
+Price: from $45 each

 Annona atemoya